MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v3.3.0/Set-AzureRmLoadBalancer.md

 ### Example 1: Modify a load balancer
 ```
-PS C:\> $slb = Get-AzureRmLoadBalancer -Name "NRPLB" -ResourceGroupName "NRP-RG"
+PS C:\> $Slb = Get-AzureRmLoadBalancer -Name "NRPLB" -ResourceGroupName "NRP-RG"
-PS C:\> $slb | Add-AzureRmLoadBalancerInboundNatRuleConfig -Name "NewRule" -FrontendIpConfiguration $slb.FrontendIpConfigurations[0] -FrontendPort 81 -BackendPort 8181 -Protocol "TCP"
+PS C:\> $Slb | Add-AzureRmLoadBalancerInboundNatRuleConfig -Name "NewRule" -FrontendIpConfiguration $slb.FrontendIpConfigurations[0] -FrontendPort 81 -BackendPort 8181 -Protocol "TCP"
-PS C:\> $slb | Set-AzureRmLoadBalancer
+PS C:\> $Slb | Set-AzureRmLoadBalancer
 ```

-The first command gets the load balancer named NRPLB, and then stores it in the $slb variable.
+The first command gets the load balancer named NRPLB, and then stores it in the $Slb variable.

-The second command uses the pipeline operator to pass the load balancer in $slb to Add-AzureRmLoadBalancerInboundNatRuleConfig, which adds an inbound NAT rule named NewRule.
+The second command uses the pipeline operator to pass the load balancer in $Slb to [Add-AzureRmLoadBalancerInboundNatRuleConfig](./Add-AzureRmLoadBalancerInboundNatRuleConfigmd), which adds an inbound NAT rule named NewRule.

 The third command passes the load balancer to **Set-AzureRmLoadBalancer**, which updates the load balancer configuration and saves it.